EugeniaSilantjeva/nd00333_AZMLND_C2/README.md

 ![](Images/Step6.1%20-%20endpoint.py%20producing%20JSON%20output.JPG)

 ## Step 7: Create and Publish a Pipeline
-In this step, I created an ML pipeline, ran an Automated ML Experiment, published the pipeline and consumed the REST endpoint to interact with the pipeline via POST request.
-Once the step is performed, others can interact with the whole pipeline.
+In this step, I creating an ML pipeline with AutoML step, run the experiment, published the pipeline and consumed the REST endpoint to interact with the pipeline via POST request.
+Once the pipeline is published, others can consume the REST endpoint to rerun the pipeline from any HTTP library on any platform.

 Step 7.1 A Pipline is Created
 ![](Images/Step7.1%20-%20pipeline%20created.JPG)